What is Public Liability Insurance?

 All businesses and sole traders can be exposed to risk.
 Ensure your insurance policies are up to date and provide adequate coverage based on the particular needs of your industry and business activity.
 Ensure you are capable of handling a Public Liability claim, regardless of whether it is true, with Public Liability Insurance.
 Let the insurers and lawyers take care of the claim so you can get back to what you do best – running your business.

 Is Public Liability insurance a legal requirement?

 Public Liability Insurance is not a legal requirement in Australia for most businesses.
-However there are some situations where it is mandated before you can legally operate, Even though it’s not required by law for most businesses, all small businesses should r hold Public Liability insurance to protect them against personal injury caused to a third-party or damage to their property.
-No matter how careful you may be, if your business interacts with clients, suppliers or even members of the public there is the potential for a claim to occur, which could cost your business thousands of dollars in legal fees and compensation
+However, there are some situations where it is mandated before you can legally operate.
+Even though it’s not required by law for most, all small businesses should consider having Public Liability insurance to protect them against personal injury caused to a third-party or damage to their property.
+No matter how careful you may be, if your business interacts with clients, suppliers or even members of the public there is the potential for a claim to occur, which could cost your business thousands of dollars in legal fees and compensation.

-Consider getting cover if one or more of the following apply to your business:
+Consider getting cover if one or more of the following applies to your business: